-There's certainly plenty to entice visitors: tidy pebble and sand beaches lapped by transparent turquoise waters, fascinating historical towns and rustic villages, miles of walking and cycling trails, and excellent local cuisine, wine and olive oil.
+There's certainly plenty to entice visitors: tidy pebble and sand beaches lapped by transparent turquoise waters, fascinating historical towns and rustic villages, some of the world's best sailing, miles of walking and cycling trails, and excellent local cuisine, wine and olive oil.
 The difficult journey is part of the draw: since most Croatian islands can only be reached by boat or ferry, there's that Robinson Crusoe feeling of embarking on a great adventure.
 Not sure which island is for you?
 Here are the 10 top islands to visit in Croatia.

 01 of 10